billbuchanan/csn09112/week09_test/README.md

 # Test 1
 You will answer the questions with either fixed answers, short explanations or with multiple choice.
 The test is a closed-book test.
 Note there will be no lectures or labs in Week 9.
 The table you will be given is [here](https://asecuritysite.com/public/table.pdf).

-Time for test: Thursday, 6 November 2025 (6-8pm, JKCC)
+Time for test: Thursday, 6 November 2025 (6-8pm, Clusters 1-4, JKCC)

 Test details:

-* 70 minutes  -closed-book.
+* 70 minutes  - closed-book.
 * Seven ciphers (marks vary from 1 to 3 marks).
 * Ten MCQ questions on cryptography (one mark each).
 * Two short-answer questions on cryptography (eg public key, hashing, and so on).
 Possible practical implementation with OpenSSL (around 12 marks in total).
+There may be a sub-question with a practical implementation related to these questions.

 Total marks: TBC